 Disconnection from services and the impact of stigma on individuals with lived experience of homelessness or at-risk of homelessness are two obstacles each person faces.
 The Smart Cities – Life Intentions initiative will explore opportunities to alleviate the effects of these two issues, and will provide vulnerable individuals with a unique opportunity to:

 Streetohome has created, focus tested and piloted two paper tools that are now available in Vancouver (i.e., families, individuals, support workers, hospitals, police, libraries, outreach teams, addiction treatment and recovery programs, foster care, corrections and people new to Vancouver).

-The first tool – Exploring Your Life Intentions – provides an opportunity for individuals to self-assess their goals in multiple domains.
+The first tool – Life Intentions Action Plan – provides an opportunity for individuals to self-assess their goals in multiple domains.
 The tools are intended to be self-administered, although some individuals may require assistance.
 Individuals are provided with an opportunity to identify a focus for today and work through a goal setting, motivation enhancement and progress tracking exercise.

-The second tool – Guide to Services – provides a list of resources in Vancouver that can help individuals move along their preferred life path.
+The second tool – Companion Guide to Services – provides a list of resources in Vancouver that can help individuals move along their preferred life path.
 A template is available for other municipalities wanting to develop a similar guide – please contact Arielle at [email protected] to receive the template.
 Streetohome collaborates with Social Justice Practicum students at Adler University to populate the Guide to Services and keep the information current.